OctopusDeploy/blog/blog/2020-11/breaking-up-monolith-deployments/index.md

 metaImage:
 bannerImage:
 tags:
+	- DevOps
 ---

-The term `monolithic deployment` often carries a negetive connotation, however, monolithic deployments are the natural progression of an application that has grown over time.
+The term *monolithic deployment* often carries a negative connotation, however, monolithic deployments are the natural progression of an application that has grown over time.
 In this post, I'll demonstrate breaking apart a monolithic process into smaller deployable components.

 ## Pitstop
 For this post, I chose the [Pitstop](https://github.com/EdwinVW/pitstop) application to use as an example.
 The reason I chose this application was that it contained multiple moving parts: